Hurricane Irene to hit U.S. state, city budgets

 The 2007-2009 recession hit states' budgets hard, leaving them with fewer funds to respond to emergencies.

 In fiscal 2010, 24 states cut their budgets for emergency management, according to the National Emergency Management Association.
-The median budget for responding to crises fell to $3.3 million (2.0 million pounds) from $3.41 million the year before.
+The median budget for responding to crises fell to $3.3 million from $3.41 million the year before.

 Data for the fiscal year that ended in June was not available.
 Still, revenue in many states has yet to return to levels reached before the recession.
 That means spending on emergency management likely remained at the lower levels.